 7] Gmail on Speed Dial

 This extension shows you a preview of all your unread emails in Gmail.
-To use this extension you need to be logged in your Gmail account.
+To use this extension, you need to be logged in to your Gmail account.
 Clicking on the speed dial button takes you straight to your Gmail inbox and if you are logged out it will take you to the Gmail login page.

 8] Ghostery